navatharaagi/AWS-Developer-Tools/README.md

 - Use existing tools : CodePipeline integrates with many other AWS services (CodeCommit, CodeDeploy, S3, OpsWorks), as well as other major developer and DevOps platforms such as Jenkins and GitHub.
 - Easy to visualize and view :  See each stage of the release process, their status, and position.
 ##### Software Release Process:
-Source Files-—>Build—>Deployment—>Testing Environment—>Deployment-> Production Environment.
+Source Files-—>Build-—>Deployment-—>Testing Environment-—>Deployment-> Production Environment.
 Including Customer Feedback & Developer Updates
 Source Files: CodeCommit,S3,Github
 Build: Jenkins
 Deployment: CodeDeploy